aka: Brain Slug

 - "Dead Man's Switch" had a very brief scene of literal Puppet Masters.
 The protagonist is down in a secure bunker, where he must push a button every hour to prevent Earth's last-ditch Doomsday Device from going off.
 The protagonist's commanding officer is talking to him via video from Washington DC, assuring him that the alien genocide it was meant to avenge is over and they'll relieve him soon, he just has to keep pushing the button until his bunker can be reached.
 In the episode's final shot, it's seen that the General is a corpse amidst the buring ruins of DC, and spindly sea-spider-like aliens have their limbs stuck into him through a gash in his back, working him like a ventriloquist's dummy.

 - "The Second Soul" features a benevolent, mostly-benign version.
 The aliens are refugees, energy beings who need a body, and asks humanity to give them their dead.
 There is strain on both sides, with the aliens dying because they can't get a host in time, and some humans being Driven to Suicide by the stress of knowing that their loved ones are dead, yet also seemingly alive when inhabited by an alien.
 The end of the episode reveals that the children of the aliens possessing human bodies are 100% human, which makes sense, considering they don't alter the bodies' DNA.
+Additionally, one of the humans thinks that the aliens are up to something, when they purchase a large building and start stockpiling deadly gas.
+He assumes they might try terraforming Earth.
+However, the aliens are only interested in building a museum to preserve their culture, as they know that they will die out within a generation and that all their children will be human.

 - "Caught in the Act" has an alien parasite possess young women and seduce men in order to absorb them for food/energy.
 This has happened at least several times throughout history.
 The parasite can only be defeated with the Power of Love.